 Add the Topping Just Before Serving: I spoon the sugared strawberries on top right before serving so the syrup doesn't sink into the mousse too early.

-Store Covered and Chilled: If you have leftovers, cover each glass with cling film.
-Strawberry mousse dessert'll keep well for up to 2 days without losing their texture.
+If you have leftovers, cover each glass with cling film.
+Strawberry mousse dessert'll keep well for up to 2 days without losing its texture.

 Try These Strawberry Recipes Next!